YanaArtis/avAItar/README.md

 # avAItar

+## Mission
+The time has finally come when smart glasses are in demand.
+But in addition to corporate smart glasses, there should also be open-source devices - for those who value their privacy.

+## What avAItar is?
 AI-Powered computer that can act in physical world in wearable and autonomos/robotic modes.
 List of **avAItar** project (formerly known as **AR-Go**) units in the version of 2025:
  - **Head-Mounted Display with DIY Wireless Module** (Eyetop Centra, Xreal, Epson Moverio or another suitable eyewear) for connection to custom CPU unit, smartphone or your personal cloud;